San Francisco is a delicious city in both the food possibilities and also with things to see and do. The choices are endless!

 Don’t have a car in SF?
 Then just ride over to Sausalito on the ferry; how awesome is that?
 By the way, I would recommend not driving a car into San Francisco for several reasons:

-2. The city is very “walkable”, so if you are in decent shape, you can walk to see a lot of it.
+2. The city is very “walkable”, so if you are in decent shape, you can walk much of it.

-3. The public transportation system is fabulous, plus, don’t you want to ride on a cable car?
+3. The public transportation system is fabulous, and don’t you want to ride on a cable car?

-That night we decided to go to North Beach, which is San Francisco’s “Little Italy”, and went back to a restaurant we’d been to last year, called…
+That night we decided to go to North Beach, which is San Francisco’s “Little Italy”.
+We went back to a restaurant we’d been to last year.
+(Update: the restaurant is closed so I’m adding a new favorite restaurant).

 Sometimes I walk into an Italian restaurant and turn right around and walk back out, because of the smell.
-Honestly, there’s a difference in the smell of an authentic Italian restaurant versus others.
-Panta Rei is an Italian restaurant I really like, and we actually ended up eating there twice over the weekend.
+Honestly, there’s a difference in the smell of an authentic Italian restaurant versus others. È Tutto Qua is an Italian restaurant that serves authentic Italian dishes, and we have eaten there several times.
+The servers make the dining experience even better!
+They’re loads of fun!

 The next morning, Denisa and I went out for a little shopping and had a chocolate croissant from…